goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** How good is a content page that display great content (100% tests passed), loads instantly but half of the content area is hidden?
+❌ **Otherwise:** How good is a content page that display great content (100% tests passed), loads instantly but half of the content area is hidden?

 <br/>